preethammadapura/basespace-help-1/_docs/articles/ui-overview.md

 ####Runs Pane

 The bottom left pane of the BaseSpace dashboard shows the three most recent runs, and is updated automatically.
 Clicking the Runs pane opens the Runs tab.
 Clicking a run opens the Runs tab with the run loaded.
-For more information, see Runs Tab.

 ####Projects Pane

 The bottom middle pane of the BaseSpace dashboard shows the three most recent projects.
 The folder icon indicates the sharing status of the project: if it shows several people , the project is shared.
 Clicking the Projects pane opens the Projects tab.
 Clicking a project opens the Projects tab with the project loaded.
-For more information, see Projects Tab.

 ####App Results Pane